-When you travel with Stray you are promised an unforgettable off the beaten track experience that will fill your blogs with wild adventures and your facebook with new bestfriends.
-To deliver on these big promises every single person in our capable team needs to 'walk the walk' to make these promises a reality.
+When you travel with Stray you are promised an unforgettable off the beaten track experience that will fill your blogs with wild adventures and your facebook with new best friends.
+To deliver on these big promises every single person in our capable team needs to 'walk the walk' to make this a reality.

 We encourage all our crew to live the brand and keep the adventure alive by spending time in our destinations, with our partners, our customers or simply enjoying the great outdoors.

 Metaphorically speaking 'Walking the Walk' is as much about adventure as it is about having integrity.
-It's about being a dependable teammate who delivers on promises and puts our customers front and centre of what they do every day.
+For us it's about being a dependable teammate who delivers on promises and putting our customers front and centre of what we do every day.

 Here are some of the things we do at Stray to 'Walk the Walk'...

 There is only one way to learn how we do things and that is to get out there and experience it.
 As part of our induction program all new starters are sent on a trip to learn what it means to 'Stray'.

 We organise team weekends away and social dinners.
 This is where co-workers become good mates and some of our best ideas are born.

 As Stray continues to grow and evolve our permanent staff are regularly sent on Stray trips (famils) to stay in touch with our customers and what's happening on the ground, both in the countries they work in, and other places we Stray.
 This helps us to maintain a consistently excellent Stray Experience.